operand/agency/CONTRIBUTING.md

 # Contributing

-Thanks for considering contributing to the Agency library!
+Thank you for considering contributing to the Agency library!
 Here's everything you need to know to get started.

 If you have any questions or want to discuss something, please open an [issue](https://github.com/operand/agency/issues) or